Watery Diarrhea, Hypokalemia, and Achlorhydria (WDHA) Syndrome Quiz

 Content updated on Sep 20, 2022

-WDHA (watery diarrhea, hypokalemia, and achlorhydria) syndrome is an unusual condition caused by excess vasoactive intestinal polypeptide (VIP) secreted by certain tumors.
-VIP is a neuromodulator and neurotransmitter.
-It dilates blood vessels, regulates smooth muscle activity, cell secretion and blood flow in the gastrointestinal tract.
+WDHA syndrome, which stands for watery diarrhea, hypokalemia, and achlorhydria, is a rare condition caused by an excess of vasoactive intestinal polypeptide (VIP) secreted by certain tumors.
+VIP is both a neuromodulator and a neurotransmitter that dilates blood vessels, regulates smooth muscle activity, cell secretion, and blood flow in the gastrointestinal tract.

 Fatigue